Speech Debelle: Musical collaborations

 In March 2010 Speech Debelle teamed up with Bonobo to co-write and sing on the song "Sun Will Rise", taken from Ninja Tune's 'XX' Boxset.

 In August 2011, Speech gave away a new track, "Blaze Up A Fire", via her SoundCloud page.
 The track features Roots Manuva and Realism.
 The track deals with uprising events in countries including Egypt and Libya, but Debelle has stated the song has even more pertinence to the 2011 England riots.

 Freedom of Speech (2012)

 In February 2012, Debelle released her follow-up album, Freedom of Speech, via Big Dada Recordings.
 It featured the aforementioned "Blaze Up a Fire" as well as lead single "Studio Backpack Rap."

-Trebuchet Magazine described Debelle as 'a fiery, if naïve, seeker of justice and truth', and said "she has a cracked lusciousness to her voice that strongly recalls Martina Topley-Bird's most meltingly sexy moments on Tricky's Maxinquaye."
+MTV gave the album 5/5 stars with AllMusic in a review (4/5 stars) stating "Speech Debelle is now the most interesting and possibly the most exciting British MC on the scene."
+The album has garnered mixed reactions from the BBC, who concluded that "anyone who wasn't convinced by her debut is going to find far more to take issue with", and the Independent rating the album 3/5.

-MTV gave the album 5/5 stars, and said, "What makes this a truly great hip hop album is that her words, piling up on one another, take on the quality of incantations – and that those incantations take on a life of their own."
-According to AllMusic in a review (4/5 stars), "Speech Debelle is now the most interesting and possibly the most exciting British MC on the scene."
+Later music

-The album has garnered mixed reactions from the BBC, concluding that "anyone who wasn't convinced by her debut is going to find far more to take issue with", and that Debelle "still has some serious thinking to do", and the Independent rating the album 3/5.
+Debelle release her third album entitled Tantil Before I Breathe in 2017 and her fourth album called Sunday Dinner On A Monday in 2023 (both self-released).